 Parents often use swaddling as a way to calm or pacify their baby.
 This is an approach that involves wrapping a baby, from the neck downwards, in a thin blanket or cloth.
 However, you need to ensure you do this properly if it is to be effective and, of course, safe.
-With that being said, many parents make common mistakes when it comes to swaddling.
-Check out these common mistakes and tips on how to avoid them.
+With that being said, many parents make common swaddling mistakes.
+Check out these common swaddling mistakes and tips on how to avoid them.

 It’s Okay to Use a Premade Swaddle